sarthak107/library-management/README.md

 🚀 Deployment: This project is currently live and operational.

 🛑 Updates: I am not actively updating the project at the moment.
-But are open to any suggestions.
+But am open to any suggestions.